Bollegala/bollegala.github.io/pages/publications.md

 }
   </pre></div></li>

-<li>Angrosh Mandya and Danushka Bollegala and Frans Coenen and Katie Atkinson:
+<li>Angrosh Mandya, Danushka Bollegala, Frans Coenen and Katie Atkinson:
 <strong>A Dataset for Inter-Sentence Relation Extraction using Distant Supervision</strong>, to appear in the Proc. of the 11-th edition of the Language Resources and Evaluation Conference, 7-12, Miyazaki, Japan, May, 2018.
 <a href = "javascript:unhide('lrec-18c');" class="bibtex"><img src="../images/bib.png" alt="LREC 2018" width="30" height ="10"></a>
 <div id = "lrec-18c" class="hidden">